genesis-community/blacksmith-genesis-kit/MANUAL.md

     service instances _total_ that can be provisioned, regardless of per-plan limits.  `0` (the default) imposes no global limit.

+- `rabbitmq-tls` - Enables tls communication to rabbitmq while disabling non-tls communication latogether

+- `rabbitmq-dual-mode` - When enabled along `rabbitmq-tls` it also allows non-tls communication

+- `rabbitmq-dashboard-registration` - It adds a routable dns record on cf for the service instances.
+It requires a cf deployment already in place.

+- `rabbitmq-autoscale` - Enables autoscaling based on rabbitmq's queue depth.
+It requires a cf deployment already in place along with the `- app-autoscaler-integration` feature enabled.
+  Autoscaling itself requires cf-app-autoscaler-genesis-kit.

 - `redis` (Blacksmith Forge) - Enables the Blacksmith Service Broker to deploy Redis key-value instances that are either